chrisbroski/frogeye/README.md

 ### [Atom.io](http://atom.io/)

 I am using GitHub's Atom.io code editor on Mac to write the JavaScript.
 I recommend the [remote-atom](https://atom.io/packages/remote-atom) plugin to easily sync the code files to the Raspberry Pi.
+Use ratom to ssh in like so:

+    ssh -R 52698:localhost:52698 pi@raspberrypi

 ## Performance